wpswings/woo-one-click-upsell-funnel/README.txt

 =I installed the plugin, created funnels and added the offers too but still, it does not show up on purchasing the funnel targets?=

-Make sure:
-The Funnel is live.
+If the upsell offers are not showing, make sure:
+1) You’ve enabled the One Click Upsell funnel plugin.
+Navigate to the Global Settings and enable the plugin if it is disabled.
+2) Your funnel is not in Sandbox Mode.
+If it is, edit the funnel and make it Live and Save Changes.
-You are testing for correct target product which you have set in the funnel.
+3) You are testing for the correct target product or category you’ve set in the funnel.
-The Upsell offer redirection will be done only when the customer has purchased through the upsell supported gateways.
+4) The offer page is published.
+5) You’re making the payment through one of our supported payment gateways.
+If you make payments through a payment gateway that is not supported by our plugin, the offer will not be displayed.

+=What types of Products does this plugin supports?=

+**Free Version**: Only Simple Products.

+**Premium version**: Simple, Variable, and Subscription products.

 =What are the payment methods that this plugin supports?=

 **Free Version**: Supports only Cash on Delivery.

-**Premium version**: Supports WooCommerce Standard Paypal, Stripe, Paypal Express Checkout, Authorize.net, Paystack, Vipps, Tpay, Cardcom and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.
+**Premium version**: Supports WooCommerce Standard Paypal, Stripe, Paypal Express Checkout, Authorize.net, Braintree, Square, Paystack, Vipps, Tpay, Cardcom and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

-=What Products does this plugin supports?=

-**Free Version**: Only Simple Products

-**Premium version**: Simple, Variable and Subscription products.
+=Is my Payment Gateway compatible with your plugin?=

+You can see the list of supported payment gateways over our [product page](https://makewebbetter.com/product/woocommerce-one-click-upsell-funnel-pro/?utm_source=MWB-upsell-org&utm_medium=MWB-org-page&utm_campaign=MWB-upsell-org).
+But if your required gateway is not there, You can contact our [support](mailto:ticket@makewebbetter.com) team for this.

+We will check the possibilities and make your gateway compatible with our plugin on your request.
+There is always a way for everyone.

 =How can I use Custom Page Shortcodes for BUY NOW and NO THANKS?=